 On its own libanimation doesn’t handle the “rendering or scene graph management” aspect.

 But it can supply “the math” to other window managers and compositors, like Mutter, so that they can use it.

-Sam knows his stuff: not only was he the lead developer of Compiz but was even hired by Canonical to work on it and later the Unity desktop plugin.
+Sam knows his stuff: not only was he the lead developer of Compiz during its peak but got hired by Canonical to work on Compiz (and the Unity desktop plugin).

 If anyone get my windows wobbling away again, it’s Sam.